yukti99/Recipes-crud-app/README.md

   `python server.py `

 ### References
-This site is created for educational purposes as a course project.
+This site is created for educational purposes as a course project.<br>
-Reference for the recipes and images used as graphics: https://www.thespruceeats.com/easy-and-quick-indian-recipes-4118365
+Reference for the recipes and images used as graphics: <br>
+https://www.thespruceeats.com/easy-and-quick-indian-recipes-4118365